Sithukyaw666/iptablelb4/README.md

 # Iptablelb4

 **iptablelb4** is a Layer 4 TCP load balancer built using Linux's `iptables` utilities.
 The project provides a straightforward API to manage load balancing rules for TCP traffic between backend servers.
 Users can easily configure backend server IP addresses, application ports, and select a load balancing algorithm (either Round Robin or Random).
-While the API currently supports basic operations for managing load balancing configurations, the functionality to directly apply `iptables` rules is still under development.
 The API offers a user-friendly interface that simplifies the configuration of TCP traffic distribution across multiple servers, eliminating the need to manually work with complex `iptables` rules.

 ## Features